I'm often asked, which rewards credit card should someone get if they only want ONE credit card in their wallet. Read on for more details ...

 D) You can have up to 4 additional authorized users on your account for no fee.
 This is particularly important because each of those users gets (free) access to item "E" below ...

-E) Priority Pass Lounge (and Restaurant!) access.
+and Restaurant!) access.
+(UPDATE: Unfortunately Priority Pass memberships from CapitalOne and Amex no longer give you restaurant/experiences access.
+Only lounges.)
 You can read a lot more about this online, but you will get access to many (not all!!) airport lounges AND get FREE FOOD at many airport restaurants in the Priority Pass network (including both Capers locations at PDX - and the Westward Whiskey tasting in the C Terminal of PDX).
 Note, if you get a Priority Pass card via an American Express credit card, you will NOT get access to Priority Pass restaurants (only lounges).
 Also note that each of your authorized users can get their own Priority Pass cards for free.
 With a Venture X Priority Pass membership, you can bring up to 2 guests with you into the lounges and restaurants.
 IMPORTANT: you will need to sign-up (for free) for Priority Pass after you receive your Venture X card (just google up the instructions - it's quick/easy).

 F) TONS of other features and benefits, but I won't try to list them all.
 I encourage you to see the full list on the Capital One website (or there is a good/simple list in The Points Guy article linked to above).
 But I will highlight two really quick.
 1) Primary car rental insurance (I think only for the primary cardholder??) when you rent cars with this credit card.
 Lots of credit cards have secondary insurance coverage that only kicks in after your regular insurance company.
 But this card has insurance that is, well, primary! (read about the details for yourself) ... and 2) The primary cardholder (not authorized users) can get a $100 statement credit (I believe the terms say once every 5 years) to cover the cost of Global Entry or TSA PreCheck (both of which last for 5 years after you sign up).